wiedymi/mediabunny/docs/guide/quick-start.md

 });

 const conversion = await Conversion.init({ input, output });
+if (!conversion.isValid) {
+	// The conversion isn't possible and would error upon execution.
+	// Check `discardedTracks` for the reasons.
+	return;
+}

-conversion.discardedTracks; // List of tracks that won't make it into the output
+// List of tracks that won't make it into the output: conversion.discardedTracks;

 conversion.onProgress = (progress) => {
 	progress; // Number between 0 and 1, inclusive